2023-2024 Housing + Dining Rates

 - Met Swipes: Are used as entry to the Met ONLY

-- Café Credits: Can be applied at a majority of the Cafes (not including Carr House) on campus and are equivalent to a $9.75 credit (credit worth subject to change)
+- Café Credits: Can be applied at a majority of the Cafés (not including Carr House) on campus and are equivalent to $8 at dinner, $10 at lunch and $12 at dinner.

 - Guest Meals: Credits that can be utilized for one of your guests

 - Dining Points: 1 point = $1.00.
-This is for items such as coffee, grab and go items that are not a meal, or to use in the virtual market.
+This is for items such as coffee, grab and go items, grocery items, and any overage incurred from a café credit purchase.